 Seniors usually fall victim to this type of scam as they accumulated high home equity over time and with their memory impairment, they won’t realize that they’re being taken advantage of.

 To strengthen its campaign against illegal real estate activities and malpractices, Department of Human Settlements and Urban Development (DHSUD) Secretary Eduard del Rosario signed a memorandum of agreement with representatives of Real Estate Brokers Association of the Philippines last January 2022.
-Under the agreement, the association is assigned to monitor real estate transaction activities of unregistered, unaccredited, and unlicensed scammers.
+The association is assigned to monitor real estate transaction activities of unregistered, unaccredited, and unlicensed scammers.
 They will then submit a report to the technical working group (TWG).

 This is on top of the Joint Memorandum Circular (JMC) the department signed last July 2021, joining forces with various government agencies such as to curb real estate scams and malpractices.